MLB rumors: Mets eyeing veteran starters after ...

 - News Article

-MLB rumors: Mets eyeing veteran starters after missing out on Trevor Bauer; Phillies add reliever - CBSSports.com
+MLB rumors: Mets eyeing veteran starters after missing out on Trevor Bauer; Jed Lowrie returns to A's - CBSSports.com

 Here's what's buzzing around MLB for Wednesday